gatheesha/notes/content/ISC1013 Mathematics 1/Introduction to Logic.md

 ---
 topic: Introduction to Logic
 code: ISC1013
-week: Week1
+week: 0
 lecturer: Mr. Thilina W.
-date & time: 2025-04-21T23:00:00
+date: 2025-04-21T23:00:00
+draft: false
+cascade:
+  type: docs
 tags:
   - lecture
-  - module/MODULE123
-  - week/1
-  - topic/introduction
+  - maths
 ---
 # Introduction to Logic - Mathematics 1 - Week 1
-## Summary #todo
-Brief summary of the main points and key takeaways from this lecture (2-3 sentences).
-## Key Concepts #todo
+## Key Concepts
-- Concept One: Brief definition
-- Concept Two: Brief definition
-- Concept Three: Brief definition
+- Propositions
+- Connectives/Operators
+- Logical equivalencies
+- Tautologies and Contradictions
 ## 1. Introduction to Logic
 ### 1.1 Propositions/Statements
 A **proposition (or statement)** is a declarative sentence that is either true or false (but not both).
 The truth or falsehood of a proposition is called its **truth value.**